FAIR Plan Insurance: What It Is, How It Works, and What It Really Covers

 Don't Skip the DIC Policy

-If you have a mortgage, your lender requires hazard insurance — but the FAIR Plan's basic fire coverage may technically satisfy that requirement.
+If you have a mortgage, your lender requires hazard insurance, but the FAIR Plan's basic fire coverage may technically satisfy that requirement.
 However, without a DIC policy, you remain personally exposed to liability lawsuits, theft, water damage, and displacement costs.
 Don't let a technicality leave you financially vulnerable.

-Strategies for Transitioning Back to the Private Market
+Sustainable Insurance Strategy: Your Ticket Back to the Private Market

 Home Hardening and Mitigation

-The single most effective thing you can do — especially in wildfire zones — is reduce the risk your property presents:
+The single most effective thing you can do, especially in wildfire zones, is reduce the risk your property presents:

 • Clear defensible space: Remove dead vegetation within 5 feet of the home (Zone 0), maintain lean, clean landscaping within 30 feet (Zone 1), and reduce fuel loads out to 100 feet (Zone 2).